Skip to main content

 This is the amount of EPR funding that is hard ring-fenced as a separate grant line; EPR is paid as council income with use-conditions, but budgets remain fungible.

-The government has stated that councils "must use this funding to deliver improved packaging waste collection services."17 But the enforcement mechanism — PackUK's power to reduce future allocations if funds are "used for other purposes" — has never been tested.18
+The government has stated that councils "must use this funding to deliver improved packaging waste collection services."17 But the enforcement mechanism — PackUK's power to reduce future allocations if funds are "used for other purposes" — has not yet been tested across a full financial cycle.18

-The question is whether the government will actually investigate which councils are diverting EPR funds to social care, and then punish those councils by reducing their recycling budgets.
+The question is whether the government will actually investigate which councils are diverting EPR funds to social care, and then reduce those councils' recycling budgets.
 The political mathematics of this seem challenging.

 But more fundamentally, there is a mechanism that makes ring-fencing irrelevant even if it existed.